 - make science hands-on at all levels

-- enable teachers to become better teachers, not merely telling them what to do
+- enable teachers to become better teachers, not merely tell them what to do

 - draw ideas from what teachers say they need